 10. XP-Pen Artist 12 (2nd Gen)

-It has a 11.9-inch IPS display with 1920 x 1080 resolution and 127% sRGB color gamut, The color and saturation are good, can produces bright, sharp, vibrant images.
+Artist 12 (2nd Gen) has an 11.9-inch IPS display with 1920 x 1080 resolution and covers 127% sRGB color gamut, which can produces bright, sharp, vibrant images.

 It comes with an impressively responsive and accurate X3-smart-chip pen that features 8,192 levels of pressure sensitivity with 60 degrees of tilt response and 3g low initial activation force.